About newborn screening

 If your baby’s results aren’t normal, you’ll be contacted immediately and referred to a specialist for further testing to diagnose your baby’s condition.

 It’s important to take your baby for this second round of testing without delay.
 The sooner your baby’s condition is diagnosed, the sooner your baby can start treatment.

 When newborn screening needs to be repeated

 Some babies need to have their newborn screening tests repeated.

 Newborn screening often needs to be repeated for the following reasons:

 - There isn’t enough blood to perform the screening test.

-- Your newborn’s first screening test did not give a clear result or the result was just outside the normal range.
+- Your newborn’s first screening test didn’t give a clear result, or the result was just outside the normal range.

 - Your newborn received donor blood transfusions.

-- Your newborn was born prematurely and was fed intravenously before starting regular breastmilk or formula-feeding.
+- Your newborn was fed intravenously before starting regular breastmilk or formula-feeding.

 Your hospital or midwife will contact you if your baby needs to be tested again.
 If you’re asked to take your baby for a repeat test, it’s important to do so as soon as possible.

 How newborn screening information is stored

 In Australia, the National Pathology Accreditation Advisory Council requires all screening cards to be stored in a secure location for a minimum of 2 years.
 This is so your baby’s blood sample can be found easily if your baby needs more testing.

 Different states and territories have different rules about what happens with screening cards after 2 years.
 You can apply for your baby’s card to be returned to you after 2 years.
 For this to happen, you and your baby’s other parent must both give permission and submit a written application form to the laboratory.

 If you have any questions about newborn screening tests and results, talk to your midwife, obstetrician or GP.
 Antenatal classes are also a great opportunity to ask questions.